Winter Feeding: Critical to lambing returns

 Once pregnancy is established after the critical first 35 days of pregnancy, the foetuses will appear relatively safe and undemanding until the final six weeks.
 Although very little growth will occur during this ‘mid-pregnancy’ period, the foetal membranes, including the placenta which is essential for providing oxygen and essential nutrients to the growing lambs, will do most of their growing meaning that if nutrition is compromised then placental size can be reduced.

 Unfortunately, poor nutrition at this point, and its effects on ewe body condition and placental growth, cannot be compensated for later on in pregnancy having been shown to result in the production of smaller and weaker lambs with higher mortality.
-Additionally, the surviving smaller and weaker lambs will require additional feed inputs in order to achieve target weights and markets which are key to maximising profitability from each lamb crop – lambs sold in June this year benefitted from returns of well over £100 per head, compared to later finished lambs being worth just 60% of the value of those sold in June (figure 1).
+Additionally, the surviving smaller and weaker lambs will require additional feed inputs in order to achieve target weights and markets which are key to maximising profitability from each lamb crop.

 Feeding in-lamb ewes to maintain or gain condition this winter in order to meet target lambing body condition scores (BCS) of 3.5 and 2.5, for lowland and hill ewes respectively, will not only impact directly on the success of lambing itself, but new research has shown it will also support the reproductive potential of female lambs that are to be kept as future breeding stock.

 As tupping is completed and ewes are safely in lamb then the focus should not just be on pre-lambing, but also winter feeding of ewes to support them through the equally important mid-pregnancy period.
-Ensuring adequate supplies of energy and protein, plus minerals and vitamins, will be even more crucial this year given the tough grazing conditions endured by many to ensure ewe condition is on target to achieve better returns from the production of strong and healthy lambs.
+Ensuring adequate supplies of energy and protein, plus minerals and vitamins, is crucial to ensure ewe body condition is on target to achieve better returns from the production of strong and healthy lambs